 The crew removed his head, hands, and feet and burned them, discarding the rest of the body.
 Afterwards, they treated themselves to Arby’s with the money they had taken from Ault’s wallet.

 The Order of the Solar Temple

-In late October of 1994, Quebec based cofounder, Di Mambro received an ill omen, when it was determined that the child of two of his followers was the Antichrist.
-Di Mambro ordered the boy stabbed to death with a wooden stake, then killed his parents.
+In late October of 1994, Quebec-based cofounder Di Mambro received an ill omen when it was determined that the child of two of his followers was the Antichrist.
+Di Mambro ordered the boy to be stabbed to death with a wooden stake, then he killed his parents.
 The event would serve as a tragic catalyst that would send shockwaves around the world and claim the lives of over seventy members of the OTS.

-In December of 1995, sixteen more bodies were discovered in the Vercos Mountains of France.
+In December of 1995, sixteen more bodies were discovered in the Vercors Mountains of France.
 They were also arranged in star formation, similar to the previous deaths.
 It was discovered that fourteen of these members were shot by two others who then took their life via immolation.
 In March of 1997, five more cultists took their lives in a house fire in Quebec.
-It was survived by three children, who were heavily drugged and locked in a shed behind the house.
-Several other mass suicide events were thwarted in the late 1990’s, thanks to tips and information from other members.
+The fire was survived by three children, who were heavily drugged and locked in a shed behind the house.
+Several other mass suicide events were thwarted in the late 1990s, thanks to tips and information from other members.

 It has been claimed by many former members of the OTS that the cult was just a vehicle to bilk money from its followers.
 There is certainly evidence to support this, as many of the victims gave their entire fortunes to the OTS, totaling in the millions.
 Most of the victims were prominent members of society, including a mayor, journalists, writers, wealthy entrepreneurs, and even an Olympic athlete.
 It certainly begs the question, what profound and transcendental secrets were the OTS offering that could brainwash such educated and successful people?